Bachelor’s Degree in Nursing

-A bachelors in nursing prepares graduates for a solid career in nursing, and a baccalaureate offers a more in-depth study of nursing than other degrees.
+A BSN prepares graduates for a solid career in nursing, with a more in-depth plan of study than typical associate’s degrees.
 Nurses care for patients at hospitals and clinics, in doctor’s offices, and in patients’ homes.
 A nurse’s job duties vary from dressing wounds to checking blood pressure to administering medicine.
 A BSN qualifies a person to become licensed to perform a range of nursing duties and provide excellent care to patients.
 While a bachelor’s degree is typically more time-consuming than an associate’s degree, it is widely regarded as providing better preparation to pursue a nursing career, with more in-depth studies of physical and social sciences, communication, leadership, and critical thinking.
-Because of this, an RN with a bachelor’s of science in nursing may have more job opportunities, especially in leadership, than one with an associate’s in nursing (ASN).
+Because of this, an RN with a bachelor’s of science in nursing may have more job opportunities, especially in leadership, than one with an associate’s in nursing (ASN) alone.
 After obtaining a degree in nursing, graduates will be able to pursue licensure in their state so that they can secure a job as a nurse.

-While a bachelors degree (combined with licensure) will prepare graduates to enter the workforce immediately as nurses, it can also be a springboard for further education.
-Someone with a BSN may later decide to pursue a Master’s of Science in Nursing (MSN) for example, which may provide even further advancement opportunities for leadership positions.
+While a bachelor’s degree combined with licensure will prepare graduates to enter the workforce immediately as nurses, it can also be a springboard for further education.
+Someone with a BSN may later decide to pursue a master’s of science in nursing (MSN) for example, which may provide even further advancement opportunities for leadership positions.
 Many schools offer RN to MSN programs to ease the transition to graduate study.

 Bachelor’s Degree in Nursing Requirements and Prerequisites

-While the requirements to enter a bachelor’s program in nursing vary by school, a high school diploma or a GED is typically the minimum requirement.
-Each school will also have minimum requirements based on standardized test (ACT or SAT) scores, high school grade point average, and the overall strength of the college application (including the statement of purpose and letters of recommendation).
-Admission into bachelor-level nursing programs can be extremely competitive.
-Because there are often more applicants than there are available spaces in nursing programs, many schools require prerequisites for entry, such as the completion of all general education courses as well as some science and nursing courses.
+While the requirements to enter a bachelor’s program in nursing vary by school, a high school diploma or GED is typically the minimum requirement.
+Each school will also have minimum requirements based on ACT or SAT scores, high school grade point average, and the overall strength of the college application (including the statement of purpose and letters of recommendation).
+Admission to bachelor’s-level nursing programs can be extremely competitive.
+Because there are often more applicants than there are available spaces in nursing programs, many schools require prerequisites for entry, such as the completion of general education courses as well as some science and nursing courses.
 Prerequisites may include anatomy, pharmacology, microbiology, nutrition, and chemistry courses.
-No prior work experience is required to get a bachelor’s degree of nursing.

 - Nursing Basics